Features topic

 Audio Engine:

-- Multi-channel audio (control volume, pan, playback rate per channel).
+- Multi-channel audio (32 channels, control volume, pan, playback rate per channel)

 -